barncastle/BitsKit/README.md

 // reads a range of bits from a span as MSB static uint ReadUInt32MSB(ReadOnlySpan<byte> source, int bitOffset, int bitCount);

-// writes a range of bits from to a uint as MSB static void WriteUInt32MSB(ref uint destination, int bitOffset, uint value, int bitCount);
+// writes a range of bits to a uint as MSB static void WriteUInt32MSB(ref uint destination, int bitOffset, uint value, int bitCount);

-// writes a range of bits from to a span as MSB static void WriteUInt32MSB(Span<byte> destination, int bitOffset, uint value, int bitCount);
+// writes a range of bits to a span as MSB static void WriteUInt32MSB(Span<byte> destination, int bitOffset, uint value, int bitCount);
 ```
 This class also provides a `ReverseBitOrder` method for each integral type which inverts the bit order of each byte within the value, but not the order (endianness) of the bytes themselves e.g.